-In the interest of fostering an open and welcoming environment, we as organisers pledge to making participation in our events and our community a harassment-free experience for everyone, regardless of age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+To get into more specifics, this means we do not tolerate any harassment or disrespect of our attendees due to age, body size, disability, ethnicity, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-In addition to this general role=drinks Code of Conduct events may have their own Code of Conduct.
-Please look for those on the event’s webpage.
+This Code of Conduct covers all role=drinks events, but individual events may have their own additional Codes of Conduct.
+Please look for these on each event's website.

 - Being respectful of differing viewpoints and experiences

 - Also being respectful of the venue - it may be shared with people not involved in the meetup

 - Be friendly and patient when being offered constructive criticism

 - Acknowledging, accepting, and being mindful of the fact that not everyone drinks alcohol or will drink alcohol at the meetup

 - Any unwelcome sexual attention or advances including the use of sexualized language or imagery, sexualized comments or jokes, or inappropriate touching or groping.

 - Inappropriate physical contact; you should have someone’s consent before touching them